-- Mahatma Gandhi NREGS works address the climate change vulnerability and protect the farmers from such risks and conserve natural resources. - The Gram Sabha/Ward Sabha is the principal forum for wage seekers to raise their voices and make demands.
-It is the Gram Sabha/Ward Sabha and the Gram Panchayat which approves the shelf of works for the Gram Panchayat under Mahatma Gandhi NREGS and affixes their priority.

-11.4 Preparation of Yearly Plan

-The States are required to prepare their State IEC plans every year, and send reports at regular intervals to the Ministry.

-11.5 Uniformity in messages

-Uniformity in messaging needs to be ensured for better results.
-At the National, State, or Village level, a standardised message should be disseminated, based on the core of the programme.

-11.6 Nomination of State Nodal Officer

-State IEC Nodal officers are to be nominated by the States to look after IEC activities of Mahatma Gandhi NREGA in the State.
+- The Gram Sabha/Ward Sabha is the principal forum for wage seekers to raise their voices and make demands.
+It is the Gram Sabha / Ward Sabha and the Gram Panchayat which approves the shelf of works for the Gram Panchayat under Mahatma Gandhi NREGS and affixes their priority. - 11.4 Preparation of Yearly Plan: The States are required to prepare their State IEC plans every year, and send reports at regular intervals to the Ministry. - 11.5 Uniformity in messages: Uniformity in messaging needs to be ensured for better results.
+At the National, State, or Village level, a standardised message should be disseminated, based on the core of the programme. - 11.6 Nomination of State Nodal Officer: State IEC Nodal officers are to be nominated by the States to look after IEC activities of Mahatma Gandhi NREGA in the State.
 The name and details of State IEC Nodal officers need to be conveyed to the Ministry.
-For professional implementation of IEC activities, States are free to appoint Communication Officers with experience in development communication.

-11.7 Integration for effective IEC strategy

-For effective IEC strategy the states need to integrate various nonnegotiables like Social Audit, Rojgar Diwas, Citizen Information Boards, wall writing and Job Cards as IEC tools through which rural community can be made better aware of their rights and entitlements, and can be a part of monitoring as well as grievance redressal.
+For professional implementation of IEC activities, States are free to appoint Communication Officers with experience in development communication. - 11.7 Integration for effective IEC strategy: For effective IEC strategy the states need to integrate various non- negotiables like Social Audit, Rojgar Diwas, Citizen Information Boards, wall writing and Job Cards as IEC tools through which rural community can be made better aware of their rights and entitlements, and can be a part of monitoring as well as grievance redressal.
 Key messages on the Scheme may be disseminated through these platforms.
 Citizen Information Boards, Wall Writings and Job cards should become the prime medium for information dissemination.
-Job card apart from recording of entitlements, may be an important IEC tool to create awareness by incorporating relevant information package like salient features of the scheme, rights and entitlements of the enrolled worker, etc.

-11.8 Disseminating Good Practices

-Using news media for disseminating good practices and information about the Scheme has been a focus of the Ministry.
+Job card apart from recording of entitlements may be an important IEC tool to create awareness by incorporating relevant information package like salient features of the scheme, rights and entitlements of the enrolled worker etc. - 11.8 Disseminating Good Practices: Using news media for disseminating good practices and information about the Scheme has been a focus of the Ministry.
 In the National IEC Strategy for Mahatma Gandhi NREGS, a media advocacy strategy has been incorporated.
-States are to conduct State level and District level orientation of journalists.

-11.9 Library in MIS: A library has been provided for in the Management Information System of the Mahatma Gandhi NREGS.
+States are to conduct State level and District level orientation of journalists. - 11.9 Library in MIS: A library has been provided for in the Management Information System of the Mahatma Gandhi NREGS.
 It has 3 Sections viz.

-Section I - Books Section II - Videos Section III - Presentation a.
+Section I - Books Section II - Videos Section III -Presentation a.
 Sub Sections of Books: